Chapter 10 - Research

 - Institutional Official (IO)

-- In consultation with the Vice President for Research (VPR) and the RO, approves the overall conflict of interest program.
+- In consultation with the RO, approves the overall conflict of interest program.

-- Assigns to the CCOI for review at his or her discretion Disclosures by Administrators who file pursuant to the UT System Systemwide Policy UTS110, Financial Disclosure and Conflict of Interest Statement.
+- Assigns to the CCOI for review at his or her discretion potential conflicts of interest identified for individuals who do not meet the definition of Researcher.

 - Reviews terms and conditions contained in Management Plans and makes adjustments as he/she deems necessary.

-- In consultation with the VPR and the RO, makes the final determination (a) that a COI is appropriately Managed through a Management Plan, (b) that an identified COI cannot be Managed and (c) what action(s) will be taken to eliminate an identified, unmanageable COI.
+- In consultation with the RO, makes the final determination (a) that a COI is appropriately Managed through a Management Plan, (b) that an identified COI cannot be Managed and (c) what action(s) will be taken to eliminate an identified, unmanageable COI.

 - Files and updates a Disclosure Form in a timely manner as required by this Policy.